vippsas/vipps-ecom-api/docs/shins/resources/templates_widder/README.md

-## Swagger / OpenAPI 2 and OpenAPI 3 template parameters
+## OpenAPI 2 and OpenAPI 3 template parameters

-Note that properties of OpenAPI objects will be in OpenAPI 3.0 form, as Swagger / OpenAPI 2.0 definitions are converted automatically.
+Note that properties of OpenAPI objects will be in OpenAPI 3.0 form, as OpenAPI 2.0 definitions are converted automatically.

 ### Code templates